RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_install_roles.md

 https://github.com/bbatsche/Ansible-PHP-Site-Role.git            (phpinfo)
 https://github.com/githubixx/ansible-role-haproxy.git            (balancer)

-* Note: You can find these on galaxy.ansible.com and search for the roles "githubixx.haproxy" and "bagaswh.php"
+* Note: You can find them on galaxy.ansible.com and search for the roles "githubixx.haproxy" and "bagaswh.php".
+        Then you can open their github pages and copy the https link.
 ```

 (scroll down for an answer)